-Sarah Kurtz, Reliability Group Manager, NCPV Co-director, Research Fellow, PhD at National Renewable Energy Laboratory
+Sarah Kurtz, Professor at the University of California Merced, Research Fellow at the National Renewable Energy Laboratory

 Sarah Kurtz obtained her PhD in 1985 from Harvard University and has worked since then at the National Renewable Energy Laboratory, in Golden, CO.
 She is known for her contributions to developing multijunction, GaInP/GaAs solar cells, supporting the Concentrator Photovoltaic (PV) industry, and, more recently, her work with PV performance and reliability.
 Her work has been recognized with a jointly received Dan David Prize in 2007 and the Cherry Award in 2012.
 Currently, she is managing the PV Reliability Group at NREL and working to facilitate the growth of the PV industry through improved understanding of the performance and reliability of PV.